Von Erich family: Lance Von Erich

 Lance Von Erich was the stage name of Dallas-born professional wrestler William Kevin "Ricky" Vaughn.
 He was billed for a brief period of time in the 1980s as the son of Waldo Von Erich, but there was no biological relation between the two.
 Lance also has no biological relation to the Adkisson family.

 Rip Von Erich

 On two episodes of MLW Fusion, Tom Lawlor, who was involved in a feud with the Von Erichs after turning his back on them, mercilessly beat and then aligned himself with a wrestler he called "Rip Von Erich", who was played by a wrestler who had previously gone under the name Kit Osbourne in other promotions.

 Mark Von Erich

 Rick LeRibeus, a Texas-based wrestler, has been billed as "Mark Von Erich" since the 1990s.
-This eventually became a storyline in the Global Wrestling Federation with Skandor Akbar accusing LeRibeus of being an illegitimate son of Fritz Von Erich.
+Eventually, it became a storyline in the Global Wrestling Federation with Skandor Akbar accusing LeRibeus of being an illegitimate son of Fritz Von Erich.